Tuesday, February 4, 2025

 2. Calculating Distances:

-• aa is a constant that controls the distance between loops,
+• Math input error is a constant that controls the distance between loops,

 • This will help you space the loops appropriately according to square root values.